 Both the residence and work permits need to be renewed after a specified time period.

 Generally, the local labor laws varies from one locality to another and hence, there is no fixed answer to this question.
 The best strategy, however, is to arrange a meeting with a consulting firm that has its roots in China and discuss the nitty-gritty of the labor laws in your destined location.
 It is an important preparatory step that paves your path to meeting with local authorities and work your way without any problem.

-Below charts points out some fact-based differences in different localities.
+The below charts points out some fact-based differences in different localities.
 These tables also highlight the differences that you may experience while hiring a China’s local candidates VS hiring overseas employees.

-*Note that housing fund, pension insurance and medical insurance contributions are not required for foreign employees.
+*Note that housing fund, pension insurance, and medical insurance contributions are not required for foreign employees.
 As for employers, contribution exemptions is only applied for the housing fund insurance.